Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 ...

-So we’ll need to check the errors after each call in our case, as each of these calls are system calls underneath.
+So we’ll need to check the errors after each call in our case, as each of these calls is a system call underneath.

 );